BurdetteLamar/minitest_log/README.md

 Whitespace, including newlines, is preserved.

-By default, the method adds leading and trailing newlines, if they're not already there, to improve readability.
+The formatted text in the log is more readable if it begins and ends with suitable whitespace, so by default the method displays the text with enhanced whitespace if needed.

-You can specify ```verbatim = true``` to suppress that behavior.
+You can specify ```verbatim = true``` to suppress the enhancement.

 ```example.rb```:
 ```ruby